barton-willis/ordmexpt/README.md

 intended as a replacement to `approx-alike`.

-The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with fifty-seven unexpected failures.
-Of these failures, the alternative `approx-alike` determines that twenty-three of these failures are syntactic.
-Of the remaining thirty-four failures, many are syntactic failures.
+The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with seventy-eight unexpected failures.
+Of these failures, the alternative `approx-alike` determines that fifty-one of these failures are syntactic.
+Of the remaining twenty-seven failures, some are syntactic failures, others are failures such as a integral nounform when the result should be explicit.
-Here is a typical such failure:
+Here is a typical syntactical such failure:
 ~~~
 ********************** Problem 80 (line 736) ***************
 Input: